 - If you are required to withhold taxes on earnings not paid to a non-resident alien.

 - If you are planning to file a Schedule C (Revenue or Loss From Enterprise), Schedule F (Revenue or Loss From Farming), or Form 1040 (U.S. Individual Income Tax Return).

 - If the IRS requires you to file employment, excise, tobacco, alcohol, firearms, or Keogh plan returns.

 When applying for a small enterprise mortgage, there will be some paperwork to finish and documentation you need to supply.
 Some lenders will request a replica of your Form SS-4 as a part of the application process.

 No matter your state of affairs, the IRS won’t offer you a copy of your Form SS-4.
 To get a copy of your Form SS-4, be sure you know your EIN—you can look it up on your tax returns or company paperwork if you are unsure.
 Call the IRS Business and Specialty Tax Line, (800) 829-4933, which is open from 7 a.m. to 7 p.m. local time, Monday through Friday.

 If you need help with your Form SS-4, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.